fetlab/website/content/people/alan.md

 homepage: http://alanjohnlambie.com

 **Alan J. Lambie** is a PhD student at the Future Everyday Technology lab.
-His work focuses on digital fabrication and Ubiquitous Computing
+His work focuses on digital fabrication and Ubiquitous Computing.